Demonstrate your Mastery of Pain Care in Today’s Regulatory Environment

 Rescheduling the exam may be done one time at no charge by contacting the AMP Candidate Support Center at least two business days prior to the scheduled examination.

-Retaking the exam will be allowed two times for an additional $100 administrative fee for each attempt.
+Retaking the exam after a failed attempt will be allowed two times for an additional $100 administrative fee for each attempt.
+Candidates must wait 90 days before re-attempting the examination.

 Maintenance of Certificates